-Anyone wanting to cancel a card will need to confirm their identity.
+Remember that anyone who wants to cancel a card will need to confirm their identity.

-- The name of the card issuer - bank or otherwise
+- The name of the card issuer - bank or otherwise.

-- The country where it was issued
+- The country where it was issued.

-- The cardholder's name as printed on the card
+- The cardholder's name as printed on the card.

-- The postal address associated with the account
+- The postal address associated with the account.

-- The home phone number associated with the account
+- The home phone number associated with the account.

-- How the card went missing
+- Details about how the card went missing.

 After cancelling, there's not much to do but wait for a new card.